Seattle Schools with MBA Degrees

 University of Washington - Seattle

 The Michael G. Foster School of Business at UW-Seattle offers five MBA options and is routinely ranked as one of the best business schools in the nation.
-According to U.S. News & World Report (2016), UW's full-time, evening and executive MBA programs were all ranked in the top 30 in the nation.
+According to U.S. News & World Report (2019), UW's full-time, part-time and executive MBA programs were all ranked in the top in the nation.
 The school has a traditional MBA program in addition to specialized programs and several options for working professionals.

-UW's full-time MBA is a 92-credit program that integrates international and practical experiences with leadership building and collaborative learning and can be completed in 21 months.
+UW's full-time MBA integrates international and practical experiences with leadership building and collaborative learning and can be completed in 21 months.
 Students will spend the first year establishing a strong foundation by taking core classes in accounting, finance, leadership, marketing and strategy.
 The second year of the program has two required courses (ethical leadership and global economic conditions) and allows students to choose from a variety of electives to create their own curriculum and focus on a particular area of interest beyond that.
-Additionally, the school offers second year activities that include mentoring, studying abroad, earning a certificate, working with an executive mentor and completing a fellowship that will better prepare students for the workforce in their particular area of interest.
+Additionally, the school offers second-year activities that include mentoring, studying abroad, earning a certificate, working with an executive mentor and completing a fellowship that will better prepare students for the workforce in their particular area of interest.

-The 73-credit evening MBA option should be completed in 24-33 months by taking classes two evenings per week.
+The 79-credit evening MBA option should be completed in up to three years by taking classes two evenings per week.
 Students in this program must have at least six years of work experience.
 The first two years of this program are focused on basic business concepts, skills and tools through core classes in leadership, analysis, marketing strategy and management.
 The third and final year of the program is flexible and allows students to take a series of elective courses in a particular area of interest such as entrepreneurship, international business, finance or marketing.

 Technology Management MBA